pyvinyas/signoz.io/docs/userguide/collecting_tomcat_access_and_gc_logs.md

 The OpenTelemetry collector provides a vendor-neutral way to collect, process, and export your telemetry data such as logs, metrics, and traces.

-You can install OpenTelemetry collector as an agent on your Virtual Machine by following this [guide](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/).
+You can install OpenTelemetry collector (OTel collector) as an agent by following this [guide](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/).

 ### Configure Filelog receiver